vmux

 Command Palette

-Open the Command Palette and select a specific window by name to jump directly to it.
+Open the Command Palette and select a specific window or pane by name to jump directly to it.

-The Hosts Window gives you saved hosts, pinned commands, recent commands, and SSH key tools.
+The Hosts surface gives you saved hosts, pinned commands, recent commands, and SSH key tools.
+On Vision Pro it opens as its own window; on Mac and iPhone it's a sidebar / sheet inside the active scene.

-The Sessions window shows all active and detached sessions in one flat list, sorted by recent activity.
+The Sessions list shows all active and detached sessions in one flat list, sorted by recent activity.
 Tap a session to switch to it (or reopen it if detached).

 Toolbar